 - Target one skill at a time so your child has time to understand and succeed before moving on.
 Teach skills directly by breaking down a skill into smaller parts.
 For example, to target the social skill of greeting another person, you can break it down into these steps:

 - Turn your body/shoulders to face the person.

 - Say, “Hello.”

-- Use positive reinforcement to reward acquisition of each part of the social skill targeted.
-External reinforcement may be necessary to motivate a child with ASD.
+- Use positive reinforcement to reward the acquisition of each part of the social skill targeted.
+External reinforcement may be necessary to motivate a child with autism.
 An explanation of why the skill is important may be helpful depending on the child’s level of understanding.
-There are various types of reinforcement to provide to the child when teaching new skills including: watching a favorite TV show, playing briefly with a novel toy, and verbal praise.
+There are various types of reinforcement to provide to the child when teaching new skills including watching a favorite TV show, playing briefly with a novel toy, and verbal praise.

 - Start teaching the social skill in a 1:1 setting with no distractions.
 Have your child sit across from you at the table, and prompt the correct response initially.